KBSimplon/Angular-test-fakeAPI-geoloc/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Install dependencies

+Please don't forget to do a `npm install`.

+## Data server

+Run `json-server --watch db.json` for a data server.
+Navigate to `http://localhost:3000/shops`.
+The app will show you the fake API datas (db.json file at the root of the project).

+For more information see : [json-server](https://github.com/typicode/json-server).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.